GU-CLASP/LARP/venue.markdown

 The Gothenburg Centralstation is located approximately 2km from the Humanisten building; you can either choose to walk or take the tram number 2 or 4 (direction: Mölndal) and get off at tram stop Korsvägen.
 For timetables and tickets, we recommend the app [Västtrafik To Go](https://www.vasttrafik.se/en/tickets/more-about-tickets/vasttrafik-to-go/), a simple way to purchase tickets with your mobile phone.
 It is also now possible to pay for a trip in Zone A by [tapping](https://www.vasttrafik.se/en/Tickets/more-about-tickets/Tap-payment/) a contactless payment card or mobile device.
 Other ways to purchase tickets can be found [here](https://www.vasttrafik.se/en/).

-## Airport

-Landvetter Airport is located 25km from Gothenburg.
-The airport shuttle service to Gothenburg city departs about every 15 minutes and is very convenient.
-Get off at bus stop Korsvägen for the conference venue or Nils Ericson Terminalen (Göteborg C) for Gothenburg city.
-A one-way ticket costs 119 SEK.
-For schedule and ticket information, please see [here](https://www.flygbussarna.se/en/landvetter).

-## Taxi

-The journey from the airport to the city takes 30 minutes and costs around 700 SEK.
-We recommend [Taxi Göteborg](https://www.taxigoteborg.se/en/booking).

 ## Dinner Venue